Firewall nftables settings (firewall.toml)

 By default false

-Description Enables strict nftables rules for DNS traffic.
-If you enable this mode, some DNS-related rules will not be added to nftables.
-This will improve security and prevent abuse of the local DNS server.
-But it can cause problems related to DNS.
+Description Includes strict nftables k DNS-traffic rules.
+If you enable this mode, some rules related to DNSwill not be added to nftables.
+This will improve security and prevent abuse of the local DNSserver.
+But it can cause problems related to.
+DNS

 true - includes